genielabs/HomeGenie/scheduler.md

 #### Example Cron Expressions

-**Example 1** – an expression to create a trigger that simply fires every 5 minutes
+**Example 1** – An expression to create a trigger that simply fires every 5 minutes

 	0/5 * * * *